nextflow-io/training/docs/hands_on/04_implementation.md

     !!! info

-        The final command produces an bam index which is the full filename with an additional `.bai` suffix.
+        The final command produces a bam index which is the full filename with an additional `.bai` suffix.

     ??? solution